Ireland Seeks EU Help to Reskill Redundant Dell Workers

-Ireland’s Tánaiste and Minister for Enterprise, Trade and Employment, Mary Coughlan TD, has made an application to the European Commission seeking support to reskill the 1,900 Dell workers in Limerick who will lose their jobs later this year.
+Ireland’s Tánaiste and Minister for Enterprise, Trade, and Employment, Mary Coughlan TD, has applied to the European Commission seeking support to reskill the 1,900 Dell workers in Limerick who will lose their jobs later this year.

 Dell will continue to employ 2,000 people in Ireland engaged in higher-value activities.

-“I am making this application to support the training and other active labour market measures for the many of workers affected in the region, and to ensure that they benefit in a way that meets their individual needs and gives them well-grounded hope for future employment through training opportunities,” the Minister explained.
+“I am making this application to support the training and other active labor market measures for the many workers affected in the region and to ensure that they benefit in a way that meets their individual needs and gives them well-grounded hope for future employment through training opportunities,” the Minister explained.

 EGF funding is made available to EU countries to support workers impacted by changing world trade patterns.

-The Tánaiste engaged directly with the EU Commissioner responsible for Employment, Social Affairs and Equal Opportunities, Mr Vladimir Ŝpidla, in relation to Ireland’s application.
-Commission officials have also visited Ireland to discuss certain technical details with their Irish counterparts.
+The Tánaiste engaged directly with the EU Commissioner responsible for Employment, Social Affairs, and Equal Opportunities, Mr. Vladimir Ŝpidla, concerning Ireland’s application.
+Commission officials have also visited Ireland to discuss specific technical details with their Irish counterparts.

-“Since the formal notification of these redundancies, I have had a number of contacts with Commissioner Ŝpidla.
-He has direct responsibility for the management of the EGF, and has assured me of his own interest in this application and that it will be dealt with expeditiously.
+“Since the formal notification of these redundancies, I have had several contacts with Commissioner Ŝpidla.
+He has direct responsibility for the management of the EGF and has assured me of his interest in this application and that it will be dealt with expeditiously.
 I will meet the Commissioner again when he visits Ireland shortly,” Minister Coughlan said.

 Pictured: Dell’s operations in Limerick